 6 – 8 small fresh herring fillets without scales

 5 Tbs sea salt

 1 Tbs light brown cane sugar

 3 bay leaves

 1 dried chili pepper

 Mix infusion ingredients.
 Put the fillets into a big jar and pour the infusion on it so everything is submerged.
 The exact amount of infusion depends on the amount and size of the fish and jar.
-To calculate, fill the jar halfway through the water and pour it into a measuring cup.
-Adjust the salt accordingly based on the 5 Tbs / 2 cups ratio.
+To calculate, use a measuring cup filling the jar halfway with water counting the cups.
+Adjust the salt accordingly based on the 5 Tbs per 2 cups ratio.
 Let it sit for 2 to 3 hours.
 Strain and dry the fillets with a paper towel.

 Put the vinegar and all the spices for the vinegar spiced brine in a stainless steel pot and slowly bring to a boil.
 Boil for about 1 to 2 minutes, then let it cool down.
 Place the fillets on a clean cutting board, skin-side down, place the onion and cucumber on the tail end, roll it up, and fasten it with a toothpick.
 Repeat for all fillets.

 Lay the fish rolls in a canning jar and cover with the spiced brine so that the fish is completely submerged.
 If necessary, add some plain vinegar.
 Close and leave to cool for 3 to 4 days.
 To avoid the fish spoiling, they must stay fully submerged in the vinegar!
 They will last at least for 14 days in the fridge!